 As a starting pitcher for the Pirates that first season and from 1955 to 1959, he struggled to a 53-83 record, leading the National League in losses in both 1956 and 1958; he also led the league in wild pitches in 1956.
 He was traded to the St. Louis Cardinals after the 1959 season, missing out on Pittsburgh's 1960 World Series Championship.
 He moved over to the American League in 1961 with the expansion Los Angeles Angels and the Detroit Tigers, before becoming one of the league's better relievers while with the Washington Senators from 1963 to 1966.
 The 6' 3" right-hander had four straight good years in Washington, picking up 73 saves including a league-leading 29 in 1965.

-After going 7-1 with 5 saves for the Minnesota Twins in 1967, he came full circle back to Pittsburgh in 1968 as a polished veteran bullpen ace, going 12-5 plus seven saves with an excellent 1.68 ERA.
-Ron was then with San Francisco, Boston and his tenth and final team, the Atlanta Braves, before concluding his 17-year career in 1970 with a record of 114-144 and 108 saves in 736 games.
+After going 7-1 with 5 saves for the Minnesota Twins in 1967, he came full circle back to Pittsburgh in 1968 as a polished veteran bullpen ace, going 12-5 plus 7 saves with an excellent 1.68 ERA.
+Ron was then with the San Francisco Giants, Boston Red Sox and his tenth and final team, the Atlanta Braves, before concluding his 17-year career in 1970 with a record of 114-144 and 108 saves in 736 games.

 Notable Achievements

 - 200 Innings Pitched Seasons: 3 (1956-1958)